She110ck/cloudstack-gcp/README.md

 # Apache CloudStack on GCP
 Well, it doesn't work actually, because some issues with network.
-But as scratch can be used.
+But as a scratch can be used well.

 ## Terraform
 Single instance with own subnet